Origin of radio polarization in pulsar polar caps: Introduction

 \section{Introduction}

 Most of the coherent radio emission of rotation-powered pulsars is driven by pair cascades and originates in or close to polar caps \citep{Ruderman1975,Cheng1977b}.
-The initial characteristics of the coherent radio waves that escape the polar cap have been the subject of research over many years \citep{Melrose2017a,Melrose2020a,Philippov2022}, but this has not yielded a final and satisfactory model so far.
-The initial properties of the emission are however essential for the calculation of the radiative transfer in pulsar radio emission models \citep{Petrova2000,Beskin2012,Hakobyan2017,Cao2024a} and any interpretation of the observed polarization \citep{Stinebring1984,Bilous2016,Oswald2023,Cao2024b}.
+The initial characteristics of the coherent radio waves that escape from the polar cap have been the subject of research for many years \citep{Melrose2017a,Melrose2020a,Philippov2022}, but this has not yielded a final and satisfactory model so far.
+The initial properties of the emission are, however, essential for the calculation of radiative transfer in pulsar radio-emission models \citep{Petrova2000,Beskin2012,Hakobyan2017,Cao2024a} and any interpretation of the observed polarization \citep{Stinebring1984,Bilous2016,Oswald2023,Cao2024b}.

-The pair discharge cascades in polar caps play an essential role in many plasma processes of pulsars.
-They cause the emission of a wide spectral range of electromagnetic waves \citep{Hobs2004,Daugherty1996,Petri2019,Giraud2021}, instabilities resulting in coherent radio emissions \citep{Asseo1998,Melikidze2000,Gil2004}, particle acceleration \citep{Daugherty1982}, relativistic plasma outflows \citep{Petri2022}, filling of the neutron star magnetosphere with pair plasma \citep{Tomczak2023}, and neutron star heating \citep{Zhang2000,Gonzales2010,Kopp2023}.
+The pair-discharge cascades in polar caps play an essential role in many plasma processes of pulsars.
+They cause the emission of electromagnetic waves over a wide spectral range \citep{Hobs2004,Daugherty1996,Petri2019,Giraud2021}, instabilities resulting in coherent radio emission \citep{Asseo1998,Melikidze2000,Gil2004}, particle acceleration \citep{Daugherty1982}, relativistic plasma outflows \citep{Petri2022}, they fill the neutron star magnetosphere with pair plasma \citep{Tomczak2023}, and they cause neutron star heating \citep{Zhang2000,Gonzales2010,Kopp2023}.

-Various coherent radio emission mechanisms in or near pulsar polar caps have been proposed since the discovery of the first pulsar; for a summary, see \citet{Melrose1999,Eilek2016,Melrose2020a} and references therein.
-The mechanisms included the coherent curvature radiation produced by charge solitons produced by relativistic streaming instabilities \citep{Melikidze1980,Melikidze2000,Mitra2017,Manthei2021,Benacek2021a,Benacek2021b,Benacek2024,Mitra2024}, relativistic plasma emission by wave--wave interaction \citep{Weatherall1997}, linear acceleration emission by particles undergoing acceleration along the magnetic field direction \citep{Melrose2009a,Melrose2009b,Benacek2023} or in an arbitrary direction to the magnetic field in free-electron maser emission \citep{Fung2004}, anomalous Doppler emission \citep{Lyutikov1999a}, and electron cyclotron/synchrotron maser emission \citep{Kazbegi1991,Labaj2024}.
-Nonetheless, there is no decisive observational evidence favouring one of these mechanisms so far.
+Various coherent radio emission mechanisms in or near pulsar polar caps have been proposed since the discovery of the first pulsar (for a summary, see \citet{Melrose1999,Eilek2016,Melrose2020a} and references therein).
+The mechanisms include coherent curvature radiation of charge solitons produced by relativistic streaming instabilities \citep{Melikidze1980,Melikidze2000,Mitra2017,Manthei2021,Benacek2021a,Benacek2021b,Benacek2024,Mitra2024}, relativistic plasma emission by wave-wave interactions \citep{Weatherall1997}, emission by particles undergoing linear acceleration along the magnetic field \citep{Melrose2009a,Melrose2009b,Benacek2023} or in an arbitrary direction to the magnetic field in free-electron maser emission \citep{Fung2004}, anomalous Doppler emission \citep{Lyutikov1999a}, and electron cyclotron or synchrotron maser emission \citep{Kazbegi1991,Labaj2024}.
+To date, no decisive observational evidence favoring one of these mechanisms has emerged.